Anudeep541/Firedump/README.md

 # Firedump
-A GUI program that dumps Firefox browser data like History, Downloads and Bookmarks
+A GUI program written in python that dumps Firefox browser data like History, Downloads and Bookmarks

 To run this, You need to install PyQt5 and can be done using the following